DontPanic345/MarsRoverProblem/readme.md

 ## Brief

-The problem is to take a grid size, list of rover coordinates and moves to make around the grid.
-Then problem is to calculate the final position of each rover.
+The problem is to take a grid size, list of rover coordinates and moves to make around the grid, then to calculate the final position of each rover.

 ## Installation and Testing Instructions
-To install on a ubuntu use the following
+To install on a ubuntu use the following, but the code should run on any machine with Nodejs and npm installed, just follow the last two lines below,

 ```
 apt-get update